 What Creditors Cannot Take in Florida

-Florida law protects a person’s home, wages, retirement accounts, annuities, life insurance, and several other asset categories from judgment creditors.
-These exemptions exist under separate statutes and constitutional provisions, each with its own qualification rules.
+Florida law shields a person’s home, wages, retirement accounts, annuities, life insurance, and several other asset categories from judgment creditors.
+These protections come from three sources—the Florida Constitution, state statutes in Chapter 222, and federal law—each with its own qualification rules and enforcement procedures.

 Exemptions are not automatic.
-A creditor can freeze or seize any asset, and the debtor bears the burden of asserting the applicable protection by filing a claim of exemption within 20 days.
-Knowing which assets qualify is the first step.
+A creditor can freeze or seize any asset first, and the person who owes the debt must assert the applicable protection by filing a claim of exemption within 20 days of receiving notice.
+Missing that deadline can cost the protection entirely, even when the underlying asset qualifies.

 Speak With a Florida Asset Protection Attorney